 (On multiple occasions, I have read how we should all use titles for our paragraphs, so it is easier for the reader.
 However, I never really took to that idea, because I thought it would just enable you to totally skim through the posts without reading much.
 And, as we know, I want to inspire people to be better (i.e. read more in this instance), not lazier.
 That is why, even though I try and make the first sentence of each paragraph descriptive of what is to come, I have not used titles in the past.

-Then, I read a post by Ben, and thought that the headers (or “titles, but not” as I called them) worked wonderfully.
+Then, I read a post by Ben (who has since deleted that post and his old blog), and thought that the headers (or “titles, but not” as I called them) worked wonderfully.
 So here I am – trying it out for myself.)

 A positive story graces my blog.